NimarKalra/caching-library/README.md

 # In-Memory Caching Library

 This is a C++ library that provides in-memory caching functionality with support for FIFO, LIFO, and LRU eviction policies.
 Also supports addition of custom eviction policies.
-Has inbuilt thread safety to prevent corruption of data.
+Has inbuilt thread safety to prevent prevent race conditions.

 ## Features